lnxpy/pyaction/docs/contributing.md

 description: PyAction contribution guide
 ---

 Thanks for heading over to this index.
-I assume you're looking for a way to contributing to this repository and as always, all your helps are welcome.
+I assume you're looking for a way to contributing to this project and as always, all your helps are welcome.
 Follow the instructions in the next sections.

 !!!
 Note
     I highly recommend you [open an issue](https://github.com/lnxpy/cookiecutter-pyaction/issues/new/choose) first.
 Once we agree on the theory, then feel free to get your hands dirty. :beers: